 DEPTH = ../../../.. topsrcdir = @top_srcdir@ srcdir = @srcdir@ VPATH = @srcdir@ include $(DEPTH)/config/autoconf.mk include $(topsrcdir)/config/rules.mk

-That's right, there are no extra variables to define.
+As you can see, there are no extra variables to define.
 If a jar.mn file exists in the same directory as this Makefile.in, it will automatically be processed.
-Although the common practice is to have a resources directory that contains the jar.mn and chrome files, you may also put a jar.mn in a directory that creates a library, and it will be processed.
+Although the common practice is to have a resources directory that contains the jar.mn and chrome files, you may also put a jar.mn file in a directory that creates a library, in which case it will be processed.

-See the glossary of Makefile variables for information about specific variables and how to use them.
+See Makefile - variables for information about specific variables and how to use them.

 Original Document Information